This FAQ is compiled by the Gilles Detillieux of the SCRC, based on

 new ABF2 file format which is completely incompatible with the File Support

-newest axon2run can convert directly.
+versions of axon2run can convert directly.

 For older versions of axon2run, you'll need to reopen the version 9 file